appsody/stacks/.github/PULL_REQUEST_TEMPLATE.md

 ### Modifying an existing stack:
 <!--- Describe your changes in detail -->

+- [ ] Updated the stack version in `stack.yaml`

 ### Contributing a new stack:

-- Describe the Appsody environment variables defined in stack image:

-- Explain how applicaiton dependencies are managed:
+- Describe how application dependencies are managed:

 - Explain how Appsody file watcher is utilized:

+- Describe other Appsody environment variables defined by the stack image:

 - Describe any limitations and known issues: